ClaimCode/claimcode.github.io/README.md

-# claimcode-website
+# Claim Code
-Claim Code Website
+Use ClaimCodes to Redeem Physical Items with NFTs